-The first statistics we’re going to educate you on is the average amount of loss a household takes when they are robbed.
-While this number is an average, it’s still a lot of money for people to lose in their home.
+The first statistic we’re going to educate you on is the average amount of loss a household takes when they are robbed.
+While this number is an average, it’s still a lot of money for people to lose in their homes.
 In the average household in the United States, a burglary will result in about $2,251 of property loss.
-This number can be higher during the holiday season because more people have presents in their home for loved ones.
-In 2014, victims of burglaries lost about $3.9 billion and out of those about 75 percent were in residential properties.
+This number can be higher during the holiday season because more people have presented in their homes for loved ones.
+In 2014, victims of burglaries lost about $3.9 billion, and out of those about 75 percent were in residential properties.

 Did you know that only 13.6 percent of people who burglarized houses were arrested?
 In the year 2014, only 13.6 percent of the people who robbed houses were caught.
 If a house is burglarized, there’s no guarantee that you’ll get your items back and the perpetrator will be caught.
 This is because when someone robs your house it’s a difficult crime to solve.
 If the person who robbed your house is found, then, unfortunately, there’s not always a chance that you are able to get your property back.